miguelaroles/foodStore/README.md

 # FoodStore

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.
+This project is a follow-along formation project

 ## Development server